ragavpr/userscript-wings.io/README.md

 ## Dark Theme
 - Enabled by default.
-- Bombs may not be visible in the night good-luck.
+- Contains a moon, star-dust and dark stuff that comfort eyes in the dark.

 ## Profanity Filter
 - Enabled by default.